mdavids/rfc/content/draft-davids-forsalereg-17.md

 for the content value to reduce ambiguity.
 However, it is out of scope to discuss which mechanisms are put in place for such agreements.

-When encountering unexpected or prohibited control characters in "ftxt=" content (e.g., `%x09`, `%x0A`, `%x0B`, `%x0D`, see (#handlerdata)), processors **MAY** sanitize them (e.g., by converting to spaces (`%x20`) or removing them entirely) before display or processing to ensure correct representation.
+When encountering unexpected, or prohibited control characters in "ftxt=" content (e.g., `%x09`, `%x0A`, `%x0B`, `%x0D`, see (#handlerdata)), processors **MAY** sanitize them by replacing them with spaces (`%x20`) to ensure correct representation, or replacing them to the Unicode REPLACEMENT CHARACTER U+FFFD (`%xEF.BF.BD`) to signal the presence of problematic content.

 ## Scope of Application